emanuelefirmani/get-git-english/docs/internal.rst

 But of course we are very interested in file names and locations, aren't we?
-For this reason, in the ``Object Database``, git memorizes also other objects, named ``trees`` that serve just to memorize the content of the different directories and the file names.
+For this reason, in the ``Object Database``, git memorizes also other objects, named ``trees`` that serve just to memorize content of the different directories and file names.

 In our case, we will have 3 ``trees``